gershwin-desktop/gershwin-documentation/GOALS.md

 ### Self contained in /System

+Some examples of how Gershwin uses /System and how we want to use going forward:

 * Fonts that Gershwin will use will be installed in /System/Library/Fonts
     * Gershwin will not use Fonts from /usr/share/fonts
     * We do not show ugly fonts that the distribution may have chosen to install